QuangHuy54/ChatbotTKPM/README.md

 {
   "user_id":"z3QKg4lNwdi9ZySG0QfJ"
   "room_id": "WVo9e2P9zgJMQddmZzRC",
-  "message": "Can you tell me which tasks assigned to me are "In progress" ?", "history": [
+  "message": "Can you tell me which tasks assigned to me are 'In progress' ?", "history": [
     {"role": "model", "text": "Hello!
 How can I help you today?"}, ]